waving7799/ExpGA/README.md

 # ExpGA
-some support materials of ExpGA
+Some support materials of ExpGA